For clinicians licensed in two or more states

 Multi-state tracking

 One dashboard for every state.
-Track LCSW, LICSW, LPC, LPCC, LCPC, LMFT, and LMHC renewal across 8 states from a single account.
+Track LCSW, LICSW, LMSW, LPC, LPCC, LCPC, LMFT, and LMHC renewal across 10 states from a single account.

 Category-aware progress

 See exactly which categories need attention.
-Ethics, health equity, telehealth — all tracked.
+Ethics, health equity, telehealth, and the one-time requirements that come with your state.

 Deadline countdown